Ted Kaczynski: Life in Montana

 After resigning from Berkeley, Kaczynski moved to his parents' home in Lombard, Illinois.
 Two years later, in 1971, he moved to a remote cabin he had built outside Lincoln, Montana, where he could live a simple life with little money and without electricity or running water, working odd jobs and receiving significant financial support from his family.

 Kaczynski's original goal was to become self-sufficient so he could live autonomously.
 He used an old bicycle to get to town, and a volunteer at the local library said he visited frequently to read classic works in their original languages.
-Other Lincoln residents said later that such a lifestyle was not unusual in the area.
+Other Lincoln residents said later that such a lifestyle was typical in the area.
 Kaczynski's cabin was described by a census taker in the 1990 census as containing a bed, two chairs, storage trunks, a gas stove, and lots of books.

-Starting in 1975, Kaczynski performed acts of sabotage including arson and booby trapping against developments near to his cabin.
+Starting in 1975, Kaczynski performed acts of sabotage including arson and booby trapping against developments near his cabin.
 He also dedicated himself to reading about sociology and political philosophy, including the works of Jacques Ellul.
 Kaczynski's brother David later stated that Ellul's book The Technological Society "became Ted's Bible".
-Kaczynski recounted in 1998, "When I read the book for the first time, I was delighted, because I thought, 'Here is someone who is saying what I have already been thinking.'"
+Kaczynski recounted in 1998, "When I read the book for the first time, I was delighted, because I thought, 'Here is someone who is saying what I have already been thinking.

 In an interview after his arrest, Kaczynski recalled being shocked on a hike to one of his favorite wild spots:

+During the 1980s and 1990s, Kaczynski's neighbors suspected him of attacking and poisoning their dogs on multiple occasions.
+After his arrest, the FBI found poisons in his cabin, and in later letters, he admitted to killing at least one dog.

 Kaczynski was visited multiple times in Montana by his father, who was impressed by Ted's wilderness skills.
 Kaczynski's father was diagnosed with terminal lung cancer in 1990 and held a family meeting without Kaczynski later that year to map out their future.
-On October 2, 1990, Kaczynski's father committed suicide by shooting himself in his home.
+On October 2, 1990, Kaczynski's father shot and killed himself in his home.